nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 to inform the user on the status of the program, based on whether quantity addition has been done successfully or if an `Exception` has been thrown.

-Included below is a sequence diagram for the `RestockParser` and `RestockCommand` respectively:
+Included below are UML Sequence Diagrams for the `RestockParser` and `RestockCommand`.
+The second diagram shows a more detailed version of what happens in the reference frame of `Increase Quantity of the Item`.

 ![RestockParser.png](UML/Restock/RestockParser.png)
 ![RestockCommand.png](UML/Restock/RestockCommand.png)